eneyed/dropwizard-jobs/README.md

 * Jobs which are repeated after a certain time interval
 * Jobs which need to run at a specific time, via a cron-like expression

+### Forked version change:
+There are two ways you can start using the dropwizard jobs:

+* Instantiate the `JobsBundle` and add the bundle.
+This will scan all the classes for the jobs with annotation.
+* Instantiate the `ConfiguredJobsBundle` which implements `Configuration` class.
+Then you can define the annotation values in the external `.yml` file.
+In this way the job annotation values can stay externalized so that it can be configured ia external property file.

 ## Installing the bundle

 ```